< First Mass Photos >

 Florida State Society Daughters of the American Revolution recognizes it as the first parish mass.
 St. Johns County Historical Commission defines it as the first Mass in the Nation's first parish.
 The National Catholic Register acknowledges the event as the first Mass in the U.S.

 At a makeshift rustic altar, Father Lopez offered mass in honor of the Nativity of the Blessed Virgin Mary, its feast day on the same day.
 Following the liturgy, the Spaniards and the Tumucua Indians shared a meal.
-The Spanish named this site “Nombre de Dios” or “Name of God.”

 After Mass, the Spanish settlers and the native Timucuans celebrated a meal of Thanksgiving together.
 This would be the first Thanksgiving in American history making it America's oldest holiday.

-With the founding of Nombre de Dios, an extensive missionary effort was initiated throughout Spanish "La Florida."
+With the founding of Mission Nombre de Dios, an extensive missionary effort was initiated throughout Spanish "La Florida."
 Two hundred years before the first Spanish mission in California, Nombre de Dios and over 140 missions stretched from St. Augustine south to the Florida Keys, north to the Chesapeake Bay and west to Pensacola.

 In the early 1600's the Spanish settlers established the first shrine to Mary, the Mother of God, in this land under the title Nuestra Señora de la Leche y Buen Parto.
 The Chapel and beautiful statue are dedicated to motherhood.

 The site of America's first Mass is known as the oldest continually used Catholic worship site in the nation.
-The site is one of the most important pilgrimage destinations in North America and a perfect place to visit on a road trip.
+It is one of the most important pilgrimage destinations in North America and a perfect place to visit on a road trip.
 The site has been called "America's Most Sacred Acre."

 * DISCLAIMER: This website contains affiliate links.
 If you make a purchase after clicking a link, we may receive a commission at no cost to you.